 call me a gigaqueer but i need more emotional connection to appreciate literary debauchery. i can't read it with an erotic interest, so i need it to be, like, romantic. there's nothing more boring than fantasies of committing loveless rapemurder. again, call me a gigaqueer. i decided when i finished the book that i'm too much of a sap and not enough of an aesthete for cold libertinism. then (please un-mort the auteur for a second) i found an old interview with dennis discussing the george miles cycle. was this written as an expression of intense feelings of love? the answer, apparently, is yes.

-so it's weird that i can't personally wring much of those feelings from frisk. i do understand from the text that dennis has hangups about socially unacceptable things, and he seems to feel strongly about them, yet i can only know this intellectually and at a surface level. i don't feel the love. it's like studying the internal processes of a beetle: i still don't know in my human heart what it's like to feel as a beetle feels, and the book hasn't really told me, except for a couple spots that i can't explain without it turning into a boring trauma dump.
+so it's weird that i can't personally wring much of those feelings from frisk. i do understand from the text that dennis has hangups about socially unacceptable things, and he seems to feel strongly about them, yet i can only know this intellectually and at a surface level. i don't feel the love. it's like studying the internal processes of a beetle: i still don't know in my human heart what it's like to as a beetle feels, and the book hasn't really told me, except for a couple spots that i can't explain without it turning into a boring trauma dump.